pachecot/ebo-script/README.md

 ### Limited formatting

 Formatting is for the whole document.
 Trims trailing spaces.
 Does indentations, fixed at 2 spaces.
 Increases on lines and control statements loops, if - endif.
-Adds spacing on operator exporessions (-,+,*,/, ..etc).
+Adds spacing on operator expressions (-,+,*,/, ..etc).

 ### Limited hints, warnings, and errors